-Henry R. Luce Professor of Jurisprudence, Law School and Department of Political Science and Professorial Lecturer in Law
+Henry R. Luce Professor Emeritus of Jurisprudence, Law School and Department of Political Science and Professorial Lecturer in Law

-Susan Rose-Ackerman is Henry R. Luce Professor of Law and Political Science and Professorial Lecturer in Law, Yale University.
+Susan Rose-Ackerman is Henry R. Luce Professor Emeritus of Law and Political Science and Professorial Lecturer in Law, Yale University.
 She has published widely in the fields of law, economics, and public policy, and she has edited nine books on aspects of corruption and administrative law.FULL BIOGRAPHY

 Education & Curriculum Vitae